apache/fluss/website/docs/dev/ide-setup.md

 :::note
-Whenever something is not working in your IDE, try with the Maven command line first (`mvn clean package -DskipTests`) as it might be your IDE that has a bug or is not properly set up.
+Whenever something is not working in your IDE, try with the Maven command line first (`./mvnw clean package -DskipTests`) as it might be your IDE that has a bug or is not properly set up.
 :::